 TRACK ONE (THE OLD GLOBE)

-In May, this recipient travels to The Old Globe in San Diego, CA. (Travel to/from, and housing in San Diego will be provided.)
-During the three-month fellowship, the recipient will assist professional directors on two Shakespeare plays on the outdoor stage, and will attend all rehearsals and production meetings.
-The fellow will also work with the literary staff on events around the productions.
-These may include hosting lectures and post-show talkbacks, and participating in events occasioned by the visit of a rare First Folio from the Folger Shakespeare Library.
+May 14th-Aug 19th: travel to The Old Globe in San Diego, CA. (Travel to/from, and housing in San Diego will be provided.)
+During the fellowship, the recipient will assist professional directors on two Shakespeare plays on the outdoor stage, and attend all rehearsals and production meetings.
+The fellow will also work with the literary staff on events: hosting lectures and post-show talkbacks, and participating in events occasioned by the visit of a rare First Folio.
 Finally, the recipient will work with the MFA Company on a reading of a classical play selected in consultation with the artistic staff.

 TRACK TWO (SHAKESPEARE & CO/HUDSON VALLEY SHAKESPEARE FESTIVAL)

-In late May, this recipient will travel to Shakespeare & Company in Lenox, MA.
+May 28th-Sept 3rd: travel to Shakespeare & Company in Lenox, MA.
 (Travel to/from, and housing at S&Co, will be provided.)
-The recipient will assist on a mainstage production of CYMBELINE directed by Tina Packer.
+The recipient will assist on MACBETH directed by Melia Bensussen.
 In July, the recipient will move to the Hudson Valley Shakespeare Festival in Cold Spring, NY (again travel and housing provided).
-There they will assist director Penny Metropoulos on THE GENERAL FROM AMERICA by Richard Nelson, and Ian Belknap on LOVE'S LABOUR'S LOST.
-The recipient will also direct a reading of a play selected by the artistic staff as part of the HVSF2 reading series.
+There they will assist director Seth Bockley on RIP VAN WINKLE, and Zachary Fine on THE SEA MAID'S MUSIC.
+The recipient will also direct a reading of a play selected by staff as part of the HVSF2 reading series.

 The Hudson Valley Shakespeare Company’s theater tent on the grounds of Boscobel House and Gardens on the bank of the Hudson.
 The backdrop to the productions is the magnificent Hudson Highlands.
 The theater seats 540 in a three sided horseshoe arrangement.
 The tent allows performances in all weathers.